michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 Here I'm using an `apply`-family function.
 These functions perform as you would expect and apply a function to element in a vector/list/matrix depending on which function is used.
-Neil Saunders has [an excellent overview of the functions in the apply family.][neil]
-The above example applies the defined function to each element in `married`.
-I used the syntactic sugar for creating an inline anonymous function which is `function(args) ...`.
+Using the apply family of functions is the essence of using R well and Neil Saunders has [an excellent overview of the functions in the apply family.][neil]
+To expand on the above code, this applies the defined function to each element in `married` and I used the syntactic sugar for creating an inline anonymous function which is `function(args) ...`.
 This example can be written more verbosely for illustration:

 <%= highlight %>
 character.to.binary <- function(x){